springload/workshops/README.md

 ## Writing Good Code

-What is good code?

-> A refactoring kata in JavaScript with Mocha and Chai https://github.com/ThibWeb/gilded-roses.
+> An adaptation of a refactoring kata in JavaScript with Mocha and Chai https://github.com/ThibWeb/gilded-roses.

 #### To start the workshop